asreview/asreview/docs/source/lab/project_create.rst

 you can't delete tags, so be careful with the tags you add.

 Tags are presented to you in the *Reviewer* interface.
-Tags are presented as checkboxes and you can select multiple tags for a record.
+Tags are presented as checkboxes, and you can select multiple tags for a record.
 You can find the selected tags in the collection and during the export of the dataset.

 Change AI Model